 How do monthly payment terms work for personal loans with bad or fair credit?

-Your monthly payment will depend on the loan amount, interest rate, and loan term.
-While many personal loan lenders offer flexible terms, bad or fair credit might limit these options.
+Your monthly payment will depend on the loan amount, interest rate, and loan term, which can be estimated using a personal loan calculator.
+While many lenders offer flexible terms, bad or fair credit might limit these options.
 Always make sure the monthly payment fits within your budget and overall monthly expenses.

 Can I improve my chances of approval for a fair credit personal loan?